sportal-io/unified2/README.md

 # Unified2

 A small library for unified2 parsing in node.js.
+Unified2 is a common output format for network intrusion detection devices such as Snort + Suricata.

+See Sourcefire's documentation for the unified2 protocol: http://manual.snort.org/node44.html

 ## Installation